BlendedSiteGenerator/Blended/README.md

 You can import a website and posts from WordPress.
 To do so, export from WordPress using the `Posts` option and download the file to the directory where you want to generate your website.

 Run the command `blended import-wp` and it will prompt you for the name/file path of the file.
+Type in the filename and Blended will create a new website with the information.

+## Importing from Blogger

+You can import posts from Blogger.
+To do so, export from Blogger using the `Backup Site` option and download the file to the directory where you want to generate your website.

-Type in the filename and Blended will create a new website with the information
+Run the command `blended import-blogger` and it will prompt you for the name/file path of the file.
+Type in the filename and Blended will create a new website with the information.

 ## Pre-Made Templates